alfmunny/Notebooks/english_notebook.md

 lacking distinctive or interesting features or characteristics

-> But this district is shrinking, steadily being replaced by the nondescript modern buildings that already dominate the city.
+> But this district is shrinking, steadily being replaced by the **nondescript** modern buildings that already dominate the city.
 [River Town](books/river_town.md)

 ## sheer, sheerly, sheerness<a id="sec-1-23"></a>

 nothing other than; unmitigated, used for emphasis

-> To travel through Sichuan countryside is to feel the history, the years of work that have shaped the land, the sheer weight of humanity on patches of earth that have been worked in the same way for centuries.
+> To travel through Sichuan countryside is to feel the history, the years of work that have shaped the land, the **sheer** weight of humanity on patches of earth that have been worked in the same way for centuries.
 [River Town](books/river_town.md)

 ## unmitigated<a id="sec-1-24"></a>

 absolute; unqualified

-> The tour had been an unmitigated disaster
+> The tour had been an **unmitigated** disaster

 ## haze<a id="sec-1-25"></a>

 a slight obscuration of the lower atmosphere, typically caused by fine suspended particles

 > Dawn.
-A cool morning, the city covered in haze.
+A cool morning, the city covered in **haze**.
 Retirees practice taiji in the small park near South Mountain Gate, the central intersection.
 [River Town](books/river_town.md)

 ## attic<a id="sec-1-26"></a>

 a space or room inside or partly inside the roof of a building.

-> Few things are more pathetic than a tree in Fuling, its leaves grey and dull as if it were just taken out of attic.
+> Few things are more pathetic than a tree in Fuling, its leaves grey and dull as if it were just taken out of **attic**.
 [River Town](books/river_town.md)

 ## mottled<a id="sec-1-27"></a>